kalte0/BMC-CS-151.github.io/labs/Lab02.md

 Write a `toString()` method that will print out each item in the `ExpandableArray`.
 Each item should be seperated by a command and space.

+## Exercise 3: Mammals again

+Change the data structure in exercise 1 to use your `ExpandableArray`.
+Make sure the
+program works the same.

 ## Wrap up